MarcelDurgante/sass-clone-instagram/README.md

 >>}
 >>```

-#### In which cases would we use SCSS?
+#### 12. In which cases would we use SCSS?
 And in which cases would we use SASS?

+>SASS and SCSS can import each other.
+Sass actually makes CSS more powerful with math and variable support.
+People who already work with CSS and are comfortable with the syntax have a much easier time switching over.
+Even though SASS supports both syntaxes, you still have to decide for each project: to be able to distinguish between the different formats, give the files either the file ending “.sass” or “.scss.”
+Let’s list down the main difference between SASS and SCSS that will help you decide when to use it or not.

-- SASS is used when we need a original syntax, code syntax is not required for SCSS.
+- SASS is used when we need an original syntax, code syntax is not required for SCSS.
 - SASS follows strict indentation, SCSS has no strict indentation.
 - SASS has a loose syntax with white space and no semicolons, the SCSS resembles more to CSS style and use of semicolons and braces are mandatory.

-#### Explain how traditional CSS and Preprocessed CSS workflows are different.

-traditional CSS basically applies a CSS stylesheet to the HTML file, whereas preprocessed CSS needs to compile the SASS code file and then generate the CSS stylesheet.
+- SASS file extension is .sass and SCSS file extension is .scss.
+- SASS has more developer community and support than SCSS.

-#### Can we create functions with SASS?
+#### 14. Can we create functions with SASS?
 If it is true, give an example.

 Yes, we can.